UTM parameters & custom variables

 • one destination reused across multiple regions or venues

-In those cases, create variants and give each variant its own Variant Name, Variant ID, and optional tracking details.
+In those cases, create variants and give each one its own Variant Name, Variant ID, and optional tracking details.

 Variant-specific UTM parameters

 Each variant can carry its own UTM values.
-This is useful when the main Smart Link represents the shared destination, but each placement still needs its own attribution.
+This helps when the main OmniLab Smart Link represents the shared destination, but each placement still needs its own attribution.

-Add or edit a variant to open the form: under Edit Variants, use + Add Variant (or edit an existing variant).
-The variant form includes UTM Parameters specific to that variant, plus Custom Variables for extra key-value pairs.
+To open the variant form, go to Edit Variants and click + Add Variant (or edit an existing variant).
+The variant form includes UTM Parameters for that variant, plus Custom Variables for extra key-value pairs.

 Add Variant dialog with variant UTM fields and a Custom Variables row (floor_id example)